jodator/handbook/subsystems/membership.md

 ### Buying a Membership

 The primary means of establishing a membership is buying one by burning tokens, the number of which is held in a mutable parameter denoted as `membership_price`.
 When purchasing a membership, another member, called a _reference,_ can be referenced, resulting in a portion of the burned funds being credited to the reference.
-This portion is a mutable parameter denoted as `referral_cut`.
+This portion is a mutable parameter denoted as `referral_cut` and defined as the membership fee percentage.
+Currently, there is a limit of 50% for the referral cut.

 ### Invitations